 It is more recently recommended that weight-based dosing be used to dose vancomycin, especially in more moderate/severe infections, and that dosing intervals be adjusted according to renal function.1 Depending on severity of infection, doses for patients with normal renal function range from 10–15 mg/kg administered intravenously every 8–12 hours.
 In clinical practice, doses are derived using weight-based dosing via dosing nomograms or by pharmacokinetic calculations.
 For the purpose of this chapter, we will be discussing vancomycin pharmacokinetic calculations for the adult patient.

 Vancomycin is poorly absorbed from the gastrointestinal tract so it is only given intravenously when treating systemic infections (exception: treatment of Clostridium difficile–associated colitis with oral vancomycin).
 Vancomycin serum concentration-time profile has been described using one-, two-, and three-compartment pharmacokinetic models.
 The half-life of the first distributive phase is approximately 0.4 hours where as the half-life of the second distributive phase is about 1.6 hours.
 Plasma protein binding varies and ranges from 30–55 percent.1,3,4 The volume of distribution is variable and depends on many things such as fluid status, disease state, and age; range is from 0.4–1.0 L/kg.5, 6, 7, and 8 The elimination half-life is approximately 6 hours, and can be prolonged up to 7 days in patients with renal failure.
-Approximately 70–90 percent of the drug is excreted unchanged in the kidney ...
+Approximately 70–90 percent of the drug is excreted unchanged ...